gayathri-addanki/Data-Structures/README.md

-# Data Structures For Beginners#
+# Data Structures For Beginners #
-This is implementation of single linked list and its operations
+This is implementation of linked list and its types